ishikawa-group/python_basic_tutorial/python_basic.md

 else:
     print("a is smaller than zero")
 ```
-* You can use `else` statement to add the instruction, as
+* You can use `else` statement to add the instructions, as
 ```python
 if a > 0:
     print("a is positive")